MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-the-latest-firmware-and-drivers-for-surface-devices.md

 The first file —  SurfacePro6_Win10_16299_1900307_0.msi  —  is the newest because its **VERSION** field has the newest build in 2019; the other files are from 2018.

-## Downloading MSI files
+### Downloading MSI files
 For a complete list of all available downloadable updates, refer to the following Microsoft Support page:

 - [Download drivers and firmware for Surface](https://support.microsoft.com/en-us/help/4023482/surface-download-drivers-and-firmware-for-surface)

 The following MSI files are available:

--Surface Laptop 2
+- Surface Laptop 2
--Surface Pro 6
+- Surface Pro 6
--Surface Go
+- Surface Go
--Surface Go with LTE Advanced
+- Surface Go with LTE Advanced
--Surface Book 2
+- Surface Book 2
--Surface Laptop
+- Surface Laptop
--Surface Pro
+- Surface Pro
--Surface Pro with LTE Advanced
+- Surface Pro with LTE Advanced
--Surface Pro 6
+- Surface Pro 6
--Surface Studio
+- Surface Studio
--Surface Studio 2
+- Surface Studio 2
--Surface Book
+- Surface Book
--Surface Pro 4
+- Surface Pro 4
--Surface Pro 3
+- Surface Pro 3
--Surface 3
+- Surface 3
--Surface 3 LTE
+- Surface 3 LTE
--Surface Pro 2
+- Surface Pro 2
--Surface Pro
+- Surface Pro

 [!NOTE]
 There are no downloadable firmware or driver updates available for Surface devices with Windows RT, including Surface RT and Surface 2.
 Updates can only be applied using Windows Update.